-Deutsche Bank expects its Common Equity Tier 1 ratio ("CET 1 ratio") in 2021 to be negatively impacted by pending supervisory decisions and rule changes leading to slightly increasing risk-weighted assets ("RWA") with a negative impact of approximately 80 basis points on its CET 1 ratio.
-Otherwise, RWA are expected to be essentially flat with selective growth in Deutsche Bank's Core Bank and small reduction from asset disposals and continued de-risking in the Capital Release Unit.
-Deutsche Bank's Common Equity Tier 1 capital is expected to remain essentially flat.
+Deutsche Bank expects its Common Equity Tier 1 ratio ("CET 1 ratio") for the remainder of 2021 to be negatively impacted by further regulatory Risk-Weighted Assets ("RWA") inflation and other supervisory decisions, leading to a negative impact of approximately 20 basis points on its CET 1 ratio.
+For the full year, RWA are expected to be higher due this year's RWA inflation with selective growth in its Core Bank and continued de-risking in the Capital Release Unit.
 The CET 1 ratio is expected to remain above 12.5 % in 2021.

-Deutsche Bank expects an increase in its Leverage exposure in June 2021 as the temporary exclusion of certain Eurosystem central bank balances expires.
-Deutsche Bank expects Leverage exposure in the Capital Release Unit to benefit from the completion of the transfer of its Prime Finance platform to BNP Paribas by year-end 2021.
-Leverage exposure reductions in the Capital Release Unit are expected to support selective business deployment in its Core bank.
-As a result, Leverage exposure is expected to be higher by year-end 2021 compared to year-end 2020.
-Its Tier 1 capital is expected to grow moderately.
-Consequently Deutsche Bank expects its Leverage ratio to be slightly lower by year-end 2021 compared to year-end 2020.
-Deutsche Bank remains committed to its Leverage ratio target of 4.5 % by year-end 2022.
+Deutsche Bank expects its leverage exposure in 2021 to remain essentially flat.
+Deutsche Bank expects leverage exposure in the Capital Release Unit to benefit from the completion of the transfer of Deutsche Bank's Prime Finance platform to BNP Paribas by year-end 2021.
+Leverage exposure reductions in the Capital Release Unit are expected to support selective business deployment in its Core Bank.
+Consequently, Deutsche Bank expects its Leverage ratio to be slightly higher until year-end 2021 compared to year-end 2020.
+Deutsche Bank remains committed to achieving its Leverage ratio target of 4.5 % by year-end 2022.